humbletim/setup-vulkan-sdk/README.md

   -name: Prepare Vulkan SDK
    uses: humbletim/setup-vulkan-sdk@v1.2.1
    with:
-     vulkan-query-version: 1.3.224.1
+     vulkan-query-version: 1.3.275.0
      vulkan-components: Vulkan-Headers, Vulkan-Loader
      vulkan-use-cache: true
 ```

 SDK version numbers are resolved into corresponding Khronos repos and commit points using the official LunarG [SDK web API](https://vulkan.lunarg.com/content/view/latest-sdk-version-api).

-As of now the following SDK release numbers are known to be usable across all three primary platforms (linux/mac/windows):
+As of <span title="2024-02-08">now</span> the following SDK release numbers are known to be usable across all three primary platforms (linux/mac/windows):
  - 1.2.162.0
  - 1.2.162.1
  - 1.2.170.0